inocan-group/inferred-types/README.md

 ## Contributing

-If you are using this library and would like to take the next step of contributing that effort is welcome but please do make sure to always provide both runtime and _type_ tests for any code changes which you submit as a pull request.
+If you are using this library and would like to take the next step of _contributing_; that effort is welcome but please do make sure to always provide both runtime and type tests for any code changes which you submit as a pull request.

 See the plentiful examples that exist under the `tests/` folder for inspiration.

+**Note:** as of 2024 I'm also starting to add "type performance" tests; not an absolute requirement but in general adding something like you'll find in the `benches/` folder for any new type utility would be appreciated.

 ## Licensing

-This repo is offered under the permissive MIT license for anyone interested.
+This repo is offered under the highly permissive MIT license.